 All of those elements are part of a grand scheme of things which God has revealed in Scripture.
 There are at least 300 plus Old Testament prophecies fulfilled in the first coming of Jesus Christ.
 The details of His first coming then were laid out in the Old Testament.
 So were the details of His Second Coming.
 In fact, the Old Testament in many places and in many ways describes details not fulfilled in His first coming to be fulfilled in His Second Coming.
 The precision with which the details of His first coming were fulfilled validates the Old Testament and establishes the credibility of those details prophesied with regard to His Second Coming.

 The second thing our Lord said to expect was disasters.
-Not just deceptions, but disasters.
-There will be great earthquakes, plagues, famines, terrors...that has to do with everything that's not specifically already listed, in terms of weather, earthly catastrophes, natural disasters, etc., great signs from heaven.
+Not just deception, but disasters.
+There will be great earthquakes, plagues, famines, terrors.
+That has to do with everything that's not specifically already listed, in terms of weather, earthly catastrophes, natural disasters, etc., great signs from heaven.
 This is an indication of the calamities and the wars that will characterize human history and will continue to engulf the world and escalate and become worse at the very end.

 This is what to expect.
 Expect false forms of Christianity misrepresenting Me and the truth.
 Expect disasters globally, continually, getting worse at the very end.
 And expect to be persecuted through all history until I come.
 These things have happened.
 They continue to be visible to us today and they escalate and become worse and worse as time goes on and you get near the return of Christ.

-You have a long period of time described in verses 18 and 19.
-Then in verses 29 ti 24 you have that period at the end called the time of Tribulation.
-In the middle of that time of Tribulation, which is a seven-year period, according to Daniel 9, in the middle of that period the Great Tribulation is launched.
+You have a long period of time described in verses 18 to 19.
+Then in verses 29 to 24 you have that period at the end called the time of tribulation.
+In the middle of that time of tribulation, which is a seven-year period, according to Daniel 9, in the middle of that period the Great Tribulation is launched.
 That's when the abomination of desolation takes place.
 And then for the final three and a half years, before the Lord comes, all hell breaks loose in this world.
 God judges and He uses Satan and He uses demons, and He uses cataclysmic events of all kinds to effect this final three and a half years of terror on the world.
-At the same time the gospel will be preached, people will believe.
+At the same time the gospel will be preached.
+People will believe.

 So that's the sequence.
 Now it's implied in verse 25 in the word "and."
 It is implied that we're in the flow.
-But we don't have to depend on the implication because in the parallel text of Matthew 24:29 and of Mark 13:24, they both record that Jesus actually said, “After the Tribulation...after the Tribulation.”
-So as that Tribulation comes to its culmination, as it comes to its end, these signs in the sun, moon and stars will occur.
-They come in a flurry at the end of the time of Tribulation just before Christ returns.
-Mark tells us that our Lord called this future a time of Tribulation.
+But we don't have to depend upon the implication because in the parallel text of Matthew 24:29 and of Mark 13:24, they both record that Jesus actually said, "after the tribulation,” after the tribulation.
+So as that tribulation comes to its culmination, as it comes to its end, these signs in the sun, moon and stars will occur.
+They come in a flurry at the end of the time of tribulation just before Christ returns.
+Mark tells us that our Lord called this future a time of tribulation.
 Matthew tells us He calls it a time of Great Tribulation.
 And both of them say it is something the world has never seen or imagined in its horror.
 So that's the sequence.
 There is a period of history described by deception, disaster, and the distress of persecution.
-Then at the end there's a time of Tribulation, Great Tribulation in which Antichrist with his massive national coalition comes to Jerusalem, establishes the worship of himself as the only religion tolerable in the world and then sets out to massacre the Jews, obliterating them from the earth.
-God uses him to judge the ungodly Jews, two thirds of whom are slaughtered.
-God protects one third who believe in Christ who are saved to go into the Kingdom.
-He also attempts to slaughter wall believing Gentiles all over the world.
-And, of course, God protects many of His own who also go into the Kingdom.
+Then at the end there's a time of tribulation, Great Tribulation, in which Antichrist with his massive national coalition comes to Jerusalem, establishes the worship of himself as the only religion tolerable in the world and then sets out to massacre the Jews, obliterating them from the earth.
+God uses him to judge the ungodly Jews, two-thirds of whom are slaughtered.
+God protects one third who believe in Christ and are saved to go into the kingdom.
+He also attempts to slaughter all believing Gentiles all over the world.
+And, of course, God protects many of His own who also go into the kingdom.
 That launches the Great Tribulation.
-Once the Great Tribulation begins, that last three and a half years, God's judgments begin to escalate until finally at the end the signs indicated in verse 25 to 28 take place.
+Once the Great Tribulation begins, that last three and a half years, God's judgments begin to escalate until finally at the end the signs indicated in verses 25 to 28 take place.
 That's the sequence.
 When evil demons and evil people have finished the course of their sin in rebellion, when all the worst of vice and iniquity has exhausted itself, the holocaust of final judgment from God will come.
 That's the sequence.

 Now I want you to think with me about the actual coming of Jesus, for a moment, so look at Acts 1:9.
 And then I want to back up from that to set the stage.
-In Acts 1:9, Luke who also wrote Acts, said this, "After Jesus had said these things, He was lifted up and while they were looking on and a cloud received Him out of their sight.
-And as they were gazing intently into the sky while He was departing, behold two men, two angels in white clothing stood beside them."
-Here they are on the Mount of Olives, all of a sudden Jesus ascends, physically, literally, bodily He goes up and into a cloud and He's gone.
-And they're gazing intently stunned, two angels appear and say this, verse 11, "Men of Galilee," that's where the disciples were from, "why do you stand looking into the sky?"
+In Acts 1:9, Luke, who also wrote Acts, says this, "After Jesus had said these things, He was lifted up and while they were looking on and a cloud received Him out of their sight.
+And as they were gazing intently into the sky while He was departing, behold two men,” two angels “in white clothing stood beside them."
+Here they are on the Mount of Olives.
+All of a sudden Jesus ascends, physically, literally, bodily He goes up and into a cloud and He's gone.
+And they're gazing intently, stunned.
+Two angels appear and say this, verse 11, "Men of Galilee," that's where the disciples were from, "why do you stand looking into the sky?"
 Which may seem like a silly question, where would you be looking if somebody just took off?
 But it's the verb for “looking" that gives you the insight.
-It has to do with a fixed gaze which implies far more than just seeing something, they were losing the one most precious and their look was a serious intent look.
+It has to do with a fixed gaze which implies far more than just seeing something.
+They were losing the one most precious and their look was a serious, intent look.

 Here we find that when He comes, He comes in a cloud but He also comes in flaming fire.
 He comes accompanied by His mighty angels and the cloud is certainly a glory cloud.
-He comes to deal out judgment and retribution to those who do not know God and don't obey the gospel, to give them the penalty for their unbelief, eternal destruction away from the presence of the Lord and the glory of His power.
-But He also comes for a positive purpose to be glorified in His saints on that day and to be marveled out by all who believe.
-He will be seen by non-believers who will be consumed by the fire of His judgement.
-He will be seen by believers who will be gathered into His Kingdom and glorified with Him.
+He comes to deal out judgment and retribution on those who do not know God and don't obey the gospel, to give them the penalty for their unbelief, eternal destruction away from the presence of the Lord and the glory of His power.
+But He also comes for a positive purpose, to be glorified in His saints on that day and to be marveled at by all who believe.
+He will be seen by non-believers who will be consumed by the fire of His judgment.
+He will be seen by believers who will be gathered into His kingdom and glorified with Him.
 For believers, according to Titus 2:13, we are looking for the appearing of the glory of our great God and Savior Jesus Christ.
-According to Philippians 3:30, our citizenship is in heaven from which we eagerly wait for a Savior, the Lord Jesus Christ.
+According to Philippians 3:20, our citizenship is in heaven, from which we eagerly wait for a Savior, the Lord Jesus Christ.
 First Thessalonians 1:10, "We are waiting for the Savior who will deliver us from the wrath to come."

-Then in verse 15, “In that judgment there will be multitudes, multitudes, verse 14, in the Valley of Decision, for the Day of the Lord is near in the Valley of Decision.
+Then in verse 15, in that judgment “there will be multitudes, multitudes,” verse 14, “in the Valley of Decision, for the Day of the Lord is near in the Valley of Decision.
 The sun and moon grow dark and the stars lose their brightness and the Lord roars from Zion and utters His voice from Jerusalem and the heavens and the earth tremble.
 But the Lord is a refuge for His people and the stronghold to the sons of Israel.
 Then you will know that I am the Lord your God."
-And after this holocaust comes the Kingdom and verse 18 says, "In that day the mountains will drip with sweet wine, the hills will flow with milk.
+And after this holocaust comes the kingdom and verse 18 says, "In that day the mountains will drip with sweet wine, the hills will flow with milk.
 The brooks of Judah will flow with water.
-Spring will go out from the house of the Lord to water the Valley of Shittim,” etc.
+A spring will go out from the house of the Lord to water the Valley of Shittim," et cetera.